Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 ### Feature Construction
 1. Polynomial expansion by using **univariate mathematical functions**.
-2. **Feature crossing** to capture feature interactions.
+2. **Feature crossing** to capture feature interactions.<br>
 2.1.
 It is all about memorization.
 Memorization is the oposite of generalization, which is what machine learning aims to do.
-The goal of ML is generalization.
+The goal of ML is generalization.<br>
+2.2.
+It only works on large data sets.<br>
+2.3.
+Feature crosses lead to sparcity.<br>
 3. Using **business logic** from the domain of the ML use case.